roga-partners/JrDeveloperExercise/README.md

 Feel free to add any classes and functionality as you see fit!

 ## Instructions
-1. Create a new project in Visual Studio/
+1. Create a new project in Visual Studio.
-2. Upload the completed exercise to your GitHub account (remember to make the repository public!).
+2. Upload the completed exercise to your GitHub account. **Remember to make the repository public!**
 3. Email the repository link to your PR to your contact at Roga Partners for review.
 4. Include instructions as necessary for running your program.